GMC Acadia years to avoid — most common problems

 The inline four-cylinder 2.0-liter turbo engine also proved to be quite reliable and it makes a better choice than the 3.6-liter V6.
 While the power output is slightly smaller, the 2.0-liter turbo engine has just enough torque and considerable performance coupled with low fuel consumption.

 Now that we’ve spent so much time analyzing the faults noticed in GMC Acadia models, it’s time to go through the best model years.
-Having in mind the severity of the mentioned issues, the Acadia is overall a reliable and well-rounded SUV for family purposes.
-As long as you avoid the problematic model years like 2008, 2012, and 2013, you’ll get quite a bang for your buck.
+Having in mind the severity of the mentioned issues, you may be wondering – what are the best GMC Acadia years?

 The most important thing is that the later model years from the first-generation Acadia had significant transmission improvements.
 While it’s not as reliable as the 6-speed automatic and 9-speed automatic from the second generation, it’s still a much better option to go with the 2014 and later models.

 When it comes to other issues that the early Acadia models had like airbag faults and coolant leaks, the turbo engine type in the second generation solved it.
-The problem concerning dim headlights remained, though, and it was only solved by legally replacing the light bulbs.
+Based on all this, let’s take a closer look at the most reliable model years.

 Is the GMC Acadia worth buying?